feifei0929999/credit-risk/README.md

 ##  Key Insights

 * Logistic Regression with class_weight='balanced' performed the best compared to Random Forest and XGBoost.
-* The model has relatively low recall for default cases, meaning some high-risk borrowers are not detected.
-* Credit amount, age, and loan duration are the most important predictors of default risk.
+* Credit amount, age, and loan duration are the most important predictors of credit risk.

-##  Feature Importance

-Based on the Random Forest model, the most important features for predicting credit risk include:

-* Credit amount
-* Age
-* Loan duration

-These variables have the strongest influence on whether a borrower is classified as high-risk or low-risk.

 ##  Business Interpretation